 - Online (OL): An online course has no set meeting times; students work independently through the course materials on D2L or a similar platform, submitting their work to meet deadlines.
 There may be group work, discussions, etc., that students complete collaboratively.
 The instructor is available for assistance via office hours, email etc.

 Applications for the Graduate Certificate in Trauma-Informed Counseling are accepted for spring, summer, and fall semesters.
-An application is reviewed only if all application materials are received by Graduate Admissions by the deadline date for the semester applied for.
+The committee reviews only applications submitted by the deadline date.

 The Graduate Certificate in Trauma-Informed Counseling is designed for current NEIU graduate students in the Department of Counselor Education, students in mental health-related graduate programs at NEIU, and post-graduates with a master's degree or above in a mental health-related field.